-The Rev. Susan Frederick-Gray began her six-year term as president of the Unitarian Universalist Association (UUA) in June 2017.
-As president of the Association, she is responsible to the UUA Board of Trustees for administering staff and programs that serve its more than 1,000 member congregations.
+The Rev. Dr. Sofía Betancourt is the tenth president of the Unitarian Universalist Association.
+She was elected in June 2023.
+As president of the Association, she is responsible for administering staff and programs that serve its more than 1,000 member congregations.
 She also acts as principal spokesperson and minister-at-large for the UUA.

 Rev. Dr. Sofía Betancourt’s twenty-year ministry has included serving as a parish minister, seminary professor, scholar and environmental ethicist, and public theologian.
 Rooted in her lived identities as a queer, multiracial, AfroLatine first-generation daughter of immigrants from Chile and Panamá, Rev. Dr. Betancourt has already helped Unitarian Universalism live further into its commitments to be a radically welcoming, counter-oppressive, pluralistic faith movement.
 In addition to her many years of service as Director of the UUA’s Office of Racial and Ethnic Concerns and on many denominational leadership bodies, she also has previous experience with the role of president—in early 2017 she was appointed interim co-president to finish a vacated term, making her the first woman to lead the Unitarian Universalist Association.
 She most recently served as Resident Scholar and Special Advisor on Justice and Equity at the Unitarian Universalist Service Committee.